OPT STEM Extension (OPTX)

-The STEM OPT extension is a 24-month period of temporary training that directly relates to an F-1 student's program of study in an approved STEM field, and effectively replaces the 17-month STEM OPT extension previously available to certain STEM students.
+The STEM OPT extension is a 24-month period of temporary training that directly relates to an F-1 student's program of study in an approved STEM field.

 STEM OPT Extension Qualifications

 To qualify for a 24-month STEM OPT extension, an F-1 student participating in an initial period of regular post-completion OPT must:

 - Have a degree in an eligible STEM field.
 You may verify this code on your I-20 (Program information under your primary major) and compare it to the official government STEM LIST.

 - Pursue their STEM OPT extension through an employer that is enrolled in USCIS's E-Verify employment eligibility verification program.

 - Select a STEM OPT employer that provides the student with formal training and learning objectives and can help fill out and sign the I-983 training plan.

 - Work a minimum of 20 hours per week for the employer.

 More information about STEM OPT extension eligibility requirements and how to apply for STEM OPT, please visit the U.S. Citizenship and Immigration Services website.